InsightsResource - Employment & HR - POSTED: July 4 2017

 - Targets for improvement and the timescale in which improvement is required.

-- Any additional measures the employer is going to take in order to assist the employ in improving his or her performance, such as additional training or supervision.
+- Any additional measures the employer is going to take in order to assist the employee in improving his or her performance, such as additional training or supervision.

 - How long the review period should be will depend on the nature of the poor performance, the needs of the business and what would be reasonable in the circumstances.